gxrwes/importool/README.md

 - Program needs to be restarted for fresh import (it will close after acceping complete import message anyway)
 - To add a 2nd camera to the Import-Job just relaunch the Programm and enter the same Jobname

+## Changes
+### 1.3
+   Introducing the main Program with basic functionality
+### 1.4
+   Improved Configure
+   - Added ability to copy from Premiere Project

 ## About
 IMPORTING MADE EASY